Homemade Peanut Butter Pop Tarts

 1 cup powdered sugar

-2. Roll out pie crusts to 1/8 inch thickness.
+Roll out pie crusts to 1/8 inch thickness.
 Cut each pie crust into 4 rectangles.
-Place 1 heaping tablespoon of peanut butter onto the center of one of the rectangles, cover with another rectangle.
+Place 1 heaping tablespoon of Peanut Butter & Co.
+Dark Chocolatey Dreams, White Chocolatey Wonderful, or Cinnamon Raisin Swirl onto the center of one of the rectangles, cover with another rectangle.
 Press down edges of the dough with a fork.
 Gently place onto a greased baking sheet.
 Repeat with the rest of the dough.